Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 ### `segment:list`

-List all segments, with ID, definition and date created.
+List all segments, with ID, definition, date created and latest updated.

 ### `site:add`